 As you explore the National Gallery of Art, you will discover that many different genres are represented and that they have paintings from many famous artists.
-Below is a self-portrait of Picasso as well as another painting in the same style!
+Below is a self-portrait of Van Gogh as well as another painting in the same style!

 I always love beautiful paintings of places that we have actually been.
 Here is a delightful painting of Venice.

 The pastoral scenes are also quite nice.

 The museum is very extensive and you will find various scenes of life.

 Water scenes will vary from peaceful to turbulent to terrifying.

 Some of the still life paintings will be quite normal, while others will be bizarre, with dead animals everywhere.

 There will be some very impressive scenes from both the Bible and from mythology.

 The selection of medieval art is also quite exceptional.

 The portraits in this gallery are also exceptional.
 If you really like them, you should head over to the Smithsonian National Portrait Gallery.